 A tear occurs when the body’s soft tissues, such as a muscle, ligament, or cartilage, are ripped apart in two or separated from its bone attachment.

-Structures of the Knee
+Types of Knee Sprains

 Knee tear occurs when any of the ligaments or menisci are ripped apart or separated from the bone where it attaches.
 The ligament or meniscus can be partially damaged or fully damaged, or detached from the bone.
 Knee tears are classified into three types: